amitosaurus/pentagram/2.solution/Readme.md

 A container is a standalone piece of software in your system that executes code or stores data The Container diagram shows the high-level shape of the software architecture and how responsibilities are distributed across it.
 It also shows the major technology choices and how the containers communicate with one another.

-C4-L2 System Container Diagram contains following containers:
+C4-L2 System Container Diagram contains the following containers:

 - Mobile Application: used to view problem tickets assigned to an expert.
-It also has access to knowledge base to search existing solutions
+It also has access to the knowledge base to search existing solutions
 Moreover, expert can update ticket status up on resolution using it It interacts with API application to perform those tasks

 - Web Application: A web application that provides all SysOps squad functionalities to users (Customer, Administrator, Manager, Call Center Agent)